arctelix/.dotsys/README.md

 ### topic/\*.symlink

-Files or directories with a ".symlink" extension will be linked to the home directory and given a "." prefix unless a custom path/name is specified in the dotsys.cfg
+Files or directories with a ".symlink" extension will be linked to the home directory and given a "." prefix unless a custom destination is specified in the dotsys.cfg

 ### topic/topic.sh